 Tip 5 – Beware of merging traffic.

 If you are on the main road, thoroughfare vehicles will merge from side roads at varying speeds but typically they will make minimal effort to merge gracefully.
 They may not glance at all at the prevailing traffic.
 They will simply keep driving and expect the prevailing traffic to move over for them regardless of traffic lanes or any “right of way”

 Rent A Bike says: Hence, keep your eyes on the road ahead.
-Assume responsibility to avoid all that is in front of you.
-This is irrespective of right of way.
+Assume the responsibility to avoid all that is in front of you.
+This is irrespective of the right of way.